jkope892/nflfastR-data/README.md

 ___

 ### Load data using R
-We highly recommend loading the data in the binary .rds format.
+If you're using R, you might as well load the data in the binary .rds format.
 The following example shows how to load the seasons 2010 to 2019 (binded into a single dataframe).

 ```R
 # define which seasons shall be loaded